smathot/pythontutorials/content/pages/iterables.md

-## `dict`: an unordered, mutable collection of key-value pairs
+## dict: an unordered, mutable collection of key-value pairs

 A `dict` consists of zero or more key-value pairs.
-That is, each element of a `dict` is a combination of a value that serves as a key and is associated with another value.
-A `dict` is *unordered*, which means that if you loop through the elements of a `dict`, you are not guaranteed to get the elements in a particular order.
+That is, each element of a `dict` is a combination of a value that serves as a key and that is associated with another value.
+A `dict` is *unordered*, which means that if you iterate through the elements of a `dict`, you are not guaranteed to get the elements in a particular order.
+So never rely on the order of a `dict`!

-A `dict` supports the `len()` function and `in` operator, as described above for `list`s.
-However, indexing a `dict` works differently from a `list`, and slicing is not supported.
+A `dict` supports `len()` and `in`, as described above for `list`s.
+However, indexing a `dict` works differently from a `list`, as discussed below, and slicing is not supported.

 A `dict` is defined as a comma-separated list of key : value mappings between curly braces.